fhellwig/simonize/README.md

 ### String Conversion

 - If the input is a string, return the input.
-- If the input is undefined, return the default value from the template.
+- If the input is null or undefined, return the default value from the template.
 - Otherwise, convert the input to a string using `toString()` and return the converted value.

 ### Number Conversion

 - If the input is a number, return the input.
-- If the input is undefined, return the default value from the template.
+- If the input is null or undefined, return the default value from the template.
 - Otherwise, parse the input using `parseFloat()` and return the parsed value.

 ### Boolean Conversion

-- If the input is undefined, return the default value from the template.
+- If the input is null or undefined, return the default value from the template.
 - Otherwise, return the result of applying the `!!` operator pair to the input.

 ## Additional Notes